jdmax/btarg_controls/docs/source/index.rst

 The new Hall B Cryotarget Controls provide an interface between the target instruments, valves and heaters using Python SoftIOCs for EPICS.
 All the devices that control the target are network enabled, and each device has its own stand-alone SoftIOC to create and set Process Variables which can be set and read from the EPICS network.
 Any SoftIOC needs only a Telnet connection to its device, so it could be run on any computer on the same network.
 Each SoftIOC is run via the :class:`Master IOC <master_ioc>` Python script, which accepts a command argument to determine which IOC to start.

-Because there are many instruments, and thus many control IOCs, I've written an :class:`IOC Manager <ioc_manager>`, which creates Process Variables to start, stop and kill each or all IOCs.
+Because there are many instruments, and thus many control IOCs, I've written an :class:`IOC Manager <ioc_manager>`, which creates Process Variables to start, stop or reset each or all IOCs.
 The IOCs and their settings are listed in a :doc:`settings` 'settings.yaml'.
 This file also determines which IOCs are listed for use in the IOC Manager, and defines process variable names for each channel on a device.

 The frontend graphical user interface is written in Phoebus CSS.
 The frontend is independent from the backend device IOCs, and only provides a means for a user to get and set the Process Variables of all the IOCs through EPICS.